Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Methods

 \begin{enumerate} \item We sample from our parametrized replica circuits derived from Eq.~\eqref{eq:Hamiltonian}.
 Parameters are classically pre-trained, as described in Appendix~\ref{appendix:circuit_opt}. \item We take many samples, in order to mitigate the impact of noise on the quantum device, as per the theory described in Section~\ref{sec:noise_mitigation}.
 Then, we evaluate the energy $E(s)$ for each sample, filter for a certain number of low energy samples, and randomly subsample one configuration from these. \item Next, we classically evaluate the proposed solution using the MH criteria defined in Eq.~\eqref{eq:accept_reject}. \item At regular intervals, replicas are allowed to exchange accepted solutions according to the probability defined in Eq.~\eqref{eq:swap_acceptance}, which helps low temperature replicas escape local minima. \item The accepted solution $s_k$ is used to generate subsequent candidate updates $s_k \to s_{k+1}$, according to the proposal distribution $Q(s_{k+1} \mid s_k )$, as described in Section~\ref{sec:MCMC}.
 This is done using the warm-start QAOA procedure explained in Section~\ref{sec:warm starting}. \end{enumerate}

-We repeat this loop for a maximum of $200,000$ iterations, or until convergence to the target objective.
-Our algorithm has many parameters, which we tune using a combination of analytical guidelines drawn from the literature, in addition to heuristic tuning.
-These parameters differ for each problem instance.
-A table of the relevant optimizable parameters is presented in Table~\ref{table:parameters}.
-This tuning of parameters strongly influence mixing efficiency and convergence \cite{earl2005parallel,kone2005selection,nadler2008optimized,chodera2011replica}.
-Further details regarding parameter tuning for each MIS problem instance is explored further in Appendices \ref{appendix:circuit_opt} and \ref{appendix:pt_setup}.
+We repeat for a maximum of $200,000$ iterations, or until convergence.
+Tuning algorithm parameters for each problem instance strongly influences mixing efficiency and convergence \cite{earl2005parallel,kone2005selection,nadler2008optimized,chodera2011replica}.
+We use analytical guidelines drawn from the literature, as well as heuristic tuning.
+A summary of these parameters is presented in Table~\ref{table:parameters}, and further details regarding their optimization can be found in Appendices \ref{appendix:circuit_opt} and \ref{appendix:pt_setup}.